AUDIO VERSION: YouTube Podbean

 The great unchangeable I AM; The King of glory and of grace

 Jesus is not your perfect righteousness.
 You don’t have perfect righteousness.
 You’re still a sinful, depraved human being.
 Salvation does not change your nature, as the apostle John so absurdly suggests.
-Instead, salvation is about your Gods voluntarily deciding to change Their attitude towards you (see What happens to the soul at the moment of salvation?).
+Instead, salvation is about your Gods voluntarily deciding to change Their attitude towards you.

 Notice how Jesus is referred to as I AM.
 This is quite correct, for both Jesus and Yahweh used this title to emphasize Their superiority and uncreated Natures.
 But then notice how Jesus is referred to as the King of glory and of grace.
 If this song were only about Jesus, this would come across as complimentary.
 But since Yahweh is also being mentioned in this song and painted in such a negative light, the reference to a single King of glory and grace makes it sound like we only think Jesus is worthy of that title.
 So what’s Yahweh if not also a King of glory and grace?
 Yahweh gets stuck with the title God the Just, and we’ve already discussed how insulting that is within the current context.